edgard/murailobot/memory-bank/progress.md

   - Statistical reporting of operations (processed/saved counts)
   - Explicit error categorization and handling
   - Closure-based scope management for complex operations
+- AI Response Formatting:
+  - Updated `BotHeaderTemplate` prompt to prevent the AI from mimicking input message prefixes (timestamp/UID) in its replies.

 **What's Left to Build**
 - Unit and integration tests for the new scheduler implementation